Uses

 - Watch: Apple Watch Series 10 with a Milanese Loop band.

-- Road: 2012 Salsa Casseroll.
+- Bike: 2012 Salsa Casseroll.
 A steel commuter/road bike that has outlasted several life phases.

 - Bag: Po Campo Bedford Backpack Pannier.
 Clips onto the rack, wears as a backpack off the bike.